IlyaBrod/MiMiC-ANT-testbench/README.md

 >PostProcess folder
 >> Groups all the scripts used to process the raw data, and plot energetic profile curves.
 Postprocess is composed of 3 main parts: full robot calculations, simulation, and test bench data processing.
-PostProcess script need additional tools from: https://github.com/IlyaBrod/vz_tools
+PostProcess script need additional tools from: https://github.com/IlyaBrod/vz_tools and https://petercorke.com/toolboxes/robotics-toolbox/

 >pictures
 >> Test bench pictures and result curves.